-For a holiday in Egypt that's out of the ordinary, consider our unique tours which combine the highlights of ancient Egypt, with a special visit to Abu Simbel at dawn for the Sun Festival.
-Our Sun Festival tours, coincide with the birthday (21 October) and coronation day (21 February) of King Ramses II.
-With incredible architectural precision, Ramses II had his entire temple carefully angled and oriented for the sun's rays to illuminate the temple's inner sanctum just twice a year - on his date of his ascension to the throne and on his birthday.
+For a holiday in Egypt that's out of the ordinary, consider one of our unique tours that combine the highlights of ancient Egypt with a special dawn visit to Abu Simbel to witness a true spectacle.
+Our Sun Festival trips coincide with the birthday (21 October) and coronation day (21 February) of King Ramses II when the temple's inner sanctum is illuminated by the sun's ray.
+With incredible architectural precision, Ramses II had his entire temple carefully angled and oriented for this precise event.

 The architectural brilliance of the ancient Egyptians: The original Abu Simbel temple was built in the 13th century BC by King Ramses II.
 With four separate statues depicting Ramses at various stages of his adult life at the temple's entrance, it’s an impressive monument before one even enters.
 Carved out of the mountainside, the temple’s inner sanctum also has four statues; three of which - Amun-Re, Re-Herakhte and Ramses the god - are illuminated by the sun’s rays twice a year on the sun festival, whilst the statute of Ptah (the god of darkness) remains in the shadows.
 But the wonders don’t stop there.
 In the late 1960s, the shoreline of Lake Nasser was in danger of eroding the temple foundations and damaging it permanently.
 Engineers relocated the temple further up the bank, which means it now aligns with the sun a day later than it did in Ramses' day.

 On The Go's Signature group tours place local interaction and authenticity at the heart of your cultural travel experience.
 Upping the comfort stakes, this range is a clear cut above our Adventure range.